 Just as people should see a doctor regularly, so should our pets.
 Treating unexpected emergencies is important — but routine health care is the first and best way to keep your pet happy, healthy and by your side for many years to come.
-Preventative care refers to anything and everything that you can do to keep your dog or cat healthy by taking action before there’s ever a problem.
+Wellness care for pets, or preventative care, refers to anything and everything that you can do to keep your dog or cat healthy by taking action before there’s ever a problem.

 Preventative healthcare begins at home.
 You need to feed your dogs and cats high-quality food from a trusted manufacturer, give them plenty of exercise, stay on top of routine dental care, and keep up with monthly parasite prevention.

-Exercise is vital for many reasons, starting with the fact that helps with obesity.
+Exercise is vital for many reasons, starting with the fact that it helps with obesity.
 Obesity puts your pet at risk for a slew of diseases, including early arthritis, diabetes, and even liver disease in cats.
-Exercise also keeps your pet’s bones healthy, and even reduces the risk of anxiety, depression, and behavioral problems.
+Exercisealso keeps your pet’s bones healthy, and even reduces the risk of anxiety, depression, and behavioural problems.

 Meanwhile, there are two types of parasite prevention: internal, including heart-worms and intestinal worms, and external, including fleas and ticks.
 Parasite prevention treatments are usually administered at home every month*.

-Finally, at-home dental care just refers to daily tooth brushing, along with any other at-home dental products proven to protect oral health.
+Finally, at-home dental care means daily tooth brushing, along with any other at-home dental products proven to protect oral health.

-Keep in mind: While effective at-home care is essential to your pet’s health, it doesn’t make regular veterinary visits unnecessary.
+Keep in mind: While effective at-home health checks and health care for pets are essential, it doesn’t mean regular veterinary visits are unnecessary.

 Your veterinarian will also pay special attention to your pet’s mouth, since oral health impacts overall health.
 Regular cleaning can prevent extractions, pain, and even life-threatening infections.